-This is basically another way of saying: avoid micro-management and empower people both
+This is basically another way of saying: avoid monkey management and empower people both

 By contrast, toxic leaders who are inherently unsuited to engage in collective leadership activities would tend to create an environment where people don’t feel comfortable assuming more responsibility.
 In such organizations, team might feel under-appreciated and constantly fear that making a mistake leads to career retributions.

 Here are few key elements you should incorporate in your leadership strategy: